vistalab/vistateach/README.md

 vistateach
 ==========

-Matlab tutorials for courses in reading, image science, and MR
+Matlab tutorials for courses in reading, image science, and MR.